 Multipumping can bring about a useful reduction in area if the speed of the original memory is significantly higher than required by the surrounding system.
-Figure 7.1(a) and Figure 7.2(a) compare the maximum external operating frequency (Fmax) and the total area of M9K-based LVT 2W/4R and 4W/8R memories with 2X and 4X multipumping, along with the equivalent pure multipumping (MP) implementations.
+Figure 9(a) and Figure 10(a) compare the maximum external operating frequency (Fmax) and the total area of M9K-based LVT 2W/4R and 4W/8R memories with 2X and 4X multipumping, along with the equivalent pure multipumping (MP) implementations.
 For all cases, the internal operating frequency remains approximately equal to the Fmax of the original baseline memory prior to multipumping, which ranges for the LVT 4W/8R memory from 361 MHz to 281 MHz as the depth increases, and 523 MHz for all depths of the MP 3X 4W/8R memory.
-The MP implementations are very nearly all co-located since all the memory depths fit into the same number of M9K block RAMs.
-The small differences are due to the increasing width of addressing.

-Figure 7.1: Speed and area for M9K-based 2W/4R multipumped memories: an LVT memory with multipumping factors of 1X (a 2W/4R memory with no multipumping), 2X (a 2W/2R memory with two internal cycles), and 4X (a 2W/1R memory with four internal cycles), and a pure multipumping memory (MP 2X).
+Figure 9: Speed and area for M9K-based 2W/4R multipumped memories: an LVT memory with multipumping factors of 1X (a 2W/4R memory with no multipumping), 2X (a 2W/2R memory with two internal cycles), and 4X (a 2W/1R memory with four internal cycles), and a pure multipumping memory (MP 2X).

-Figure 7.2: Speed and area for M9K-based 4W/8R multipumped memories: an LVT memory with multipumping factors of 1X (a 4W/8R memory with no multipumping), 2X (a 4W/4R memory with two internal cycles), and 4X (a 4W/2R memory with four internal cycles), and a pure multipumping memory (MP 3X).
+Figure 10: Speed and area for M9K-based 4W/8R multipumped memories: an LVT memory with multipumping factors of 1X (a 4W/8R memory with no multipumping), 2X (a 4W/4R memory with two internal cycles), and 4X (a 4W/2R memory with four internal cycles), and a pure multipumping memory (MP 3X).

 Despite the high internal operating frequencies, dividing them by a multipumping factor does bring about a harsh external speed penalty.
-For example, the 4W/8R LVT 2X multipumped implementations in Figure 7.2(a) operate externally at frequencies ranging from 176 MHz to 149 MHz, which may still be practical speeds.
+For example, the 4W/8R LVT 2X multipumped implementations in Figure 10(a) operate externally at frequencies ranging from 176 MHz to 149 MHz, which may still be practical speeds.
 The MP 3X implementations also hold at 174 MHz.
 For either implementation, it is evident that only small multipumping factors can be used before the drop in Fmax becomes too great to be practical.
-Although we have tested multipumping factors of up to eight, we expect that most designs will use a factor of two or three at most.
+Although we have tested multipumping factors of up to eight, we expect that most designs will use a factor of two or three.

-Furthermore, although the pure multipumping (MP) implementations seem to have better performance and a greatly reduced area, a multipumping factor of two is only possible for 1W/2R (Figure 4.1) and 2W/4R memories (Figure 7.1(a)) because the underlying block RAMs have only two ports.
-Pure multipumping memories with more ports will always require a multipumping factor of at least three or four, which will quickly drop the Fmax.
-By comparison, a multipumping factor of two is always possible for any LVT memory with an even number of read ports.
-The slower drop in speed of an LVT memory as the number of ports increases (Figure 7.1(a) vs. Figure 7.2(a)) is a consequence of its greater internal parallelism, instead of the mostly sequential operation of a pure multipumping memory.
+Furthermore, although the pure multipumping (MP) implementations seem to have better performance and a greatly reduced area, a multipumping factor of two is only possible for 1W/2R (Figure 3)

+and 2W/4R memories (Figure 9(a)).
+Pure multipumping memories with more ports will always require a multipumping factor of at least three or four, which quickly drops the Fmax.
+By comparison, a multipumping factor of two is always feasible for any LVT memory with an even number of read ports.
+The slower drop in speed of an LVT memory as the number of ports increases (Figure 9(a) vs. Figure 10(a)) is a consequence of its internal parallelism, instead of the mostly serial operation of a pure multipumping memory.